CPE Services Logo

 Determine the Actual Clarifier Hydraulic Characteristics.

-1. Determine the actual detention times.
+1. With dye testing, determine the actual detention times.

 3. Look for reverse currents; unusual currents.